List of foreign electoral interventions: 2019 election (by China)

 In late 2019, media outlets around the world have reported on alleged efforts by the People's Republic of China to infiltrate the Parliament of Australia by recruiting a spy to run in a constituency during the 2019 Australian federal election.

 2022 election (by China)

 In February 2022, the Australian Security Intelligence Organisation revealed a failed attempt by the Chinese government to use a proxy to finance federal Labor candidates in New South Wales.

+Austria

+1949 election (by Soviet Union)

+The Soviet part of the Allied Commission for Austria (SČSKA) supported the legalization of the Federation of Independents and the Democratic Union hoping to weaken the Austrian People's Party (ÖVP) and they forced the Communist Party of Austria (KPÖ) to form a coalition with the Left Socialists.

+1953 election (by Soviet Union)

+The SČSKA supported the campaign of the Austrian People's Opposition, a coalition consisting of the KPÖ, Left Socialists (meant to replace the Socialist Party of Austria) and the Democratic Union (meant to replace the ÖVP).

 Bangladesh

 1973 election (by Soviet Union)

 According to details from the Mitrokhin Archive, the Soviet Union covertly supported the Awami League in Bangladesh.

 Bolivia

 1964 election (by United States)

 According to documents provided by the State Department Office of the Historian, the CIA covertly financed media, political groups, trade unions, student groups and youth groups in order to break the influence of communists and alleged Cuban operatives in Bolivia, as well as to create a stable government that was pro-USA.
 Over $1,150,000 was dedicated to this task across 3 years.
 Starting in August 1964, the US government began to covertly fund the MNR (then the largest political party in Bolivia) during the elections.
 Following the 1964 military coup by General René Barrientos the US government covertly funded him and propaganda supporting his government.